Land regeneration

 345 more trees, rooted.

-This isnât just about planting âitâs about something much deeper.
+Growing a forest isnât just about plantingâitâs about something much deeper.
 Because forests, like life, are not born in a single moment.
-They emerge from a latency period, But to really tell this story, to tell it as the silent pioneers of a forest would tell it, it's only fair to tell it with respect to time
+They emerge from a latency period, but to really tell this story, to tell it as the silent pioneers of a forest would tell it, it's only fair to tell it with respect to time.

 How long is the gestation of an infant?
 As humans, that's often our own offspring where we witness the reliance, the learning, the intimacy of relationships.

-What about an infant forest?
-And all those parenting puzzles that come along with it -
+What about growing a forest from infancy?
+And all those parenting puzzles that come along with itâ

 And how to them understand without words?